How to Spend a Weekend in Carmel

 Carmel was a fantastic and relaxing weekend getaway destination.
 Time kinda slows down when you’re in a beach town, and this town was no different.
 Josh and I opted to stick to options closer to town, but with a central coastal location, it’s super easy to pop over to Monterey to check out the aquarium or drive down to Big Sur.

-Hofsas House Hotel
+Stay at the Hofsas House Hotel in Carmel

 The Hofsas House Hotel was an incredibly lovely place to stay.
 Founded by Donna Hofsas in the late 1940s, the hotel is still family owned and run today by Donna’s granddaughter, Carrie.
 From putting together special packages for your visit or assisting in planning out your day, Carrie and her staff go out of their way to ensure that each guest has a pleasant and memorable stay.
 Previous guests often come back to stay at the hotel time and time again.